KasperSK/docker-itifn/workshops/workshop 03/README.md

     ip route add 192.168.255.0/24 dev nat64
     ip route add 2001:db8:1:ffff::/96 dev nat64

-Finally, start the NAT64gw application by using the command
+Finally, start the NAT64 gateway application by using the command

     tayga -d &

 Inspect the new interface by using ifconfig nat64.
-On the NAT64gw try to ping6 2001:db8:1:ffff::192.168.0.1.
+On the NAT64 gateway try to ping6 2001:db8:1:ffff::192.168.0.1.
 If it succeeds Tayga is running properly.

 Add default gateway routes to Node 1 and Node 2, respectively: